 This was the first time I had attempted to hand stitch a beard.
 It was actually quite daunting at first.
 I didn’t know how I was going to achieve the look I wanted.

 I combined a whip stitch and some weaving techniques to get the overlapping flow of the hair in his beard right.
 I’m really pleased with the end result.

 The topography of the face

-In the beginning, I felt that my work looked a bit like topography.
-A two-dimensional, birds-eye version of the map of a face.
+In the beginning, I felt that my embroidery work looked a bit like topography; a two-dimensional, birds-eye version of the map of a face.

 As my work has developed it has become more and more complex, taking on more of an expressionistic, brushstroke approach.

-I want to be able to depict myself in an honest way.
-I’ve had to learn to let go and stop trying to control my image.
-I try to approach it as I would for any other portrait and have found that breaking down the image into shapes is helpful.
+I tried to depict myself in an honest way.
+To do this I had to learn to let go and stop trying to control my image.
+In the end, I approached it as I would for any other portrait.
+And I found that breaking down the image into shapes was really helpful.